Starting and Maintaining a Student Organization

 14. To use facilities, resources, and services of the Center for Leadership, Service, and Involvement (some services or resources may have a fee)

-15. To arrange for news coverage of events of public interest through the Office of Marketing and Communication
+15. To arrange for news coverage of events of public interest through the Office of University Relations

 16. To participate in both the fall and winter Organization Fest